ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

   Cpu0's three instruction formats

-The Cpu0 has two ISA, the first ISA-I is cpu032I which hired CMP instruction from ARM; the second ISA-II is cpu032II which hire SLT instruction from Mips.
+The Cpu0 has two ISA, the first ISA-I is cpu032I which hired CMP instruction from ARM; the second ISA-II is cpu032II which hired SLT instruction from Mips.
 The cpu032II include all cpu032I instruction set and add SLT, BEQ, ..., instructions.
 The main purpose to add cpu032II is for instruction set design explanation.
 As you will see in later chapter, the SLT instruction will has